5 Best Fuel Cards for Small Businesses in 2026

 Weaknesses

-Smaller acceptance network compared to WEX, limiting use to around 15,000 Shell stations.
+Smaller acceptance network compared with WEX, limiting use to around 15,000 Shell stations

 Coverage gaps in some areas of the Midwest and Southwest, making it less convenient in certain regions